isc-projects/bind9/doc/dnssec-guide/advanced-discussions.rst

    > send
    > quit

-The examples provided in this guide make ``named`` automatically re-sign the zone whenever its content has changed.
-If you decide to sign your own zone file manually, you need to remember to execute the ``dnssec-signzone`` command whenever your zone file has been updated.
+The examples provided in this guide make :iscman:`named` automatically re-sign the zone whenever its content has changed.
+If you decide to sign your own zone file manually, you need to remember to execute the :iscman:`dnssec-signzone` command whenever your zone file has been updated.

 As far as system resources and performance are concerned, be mindful that with a DNSSEC zone that changes frequently, every time the zone